Webster's Unabridged Dictionary - Letter S - Page 167

 Strain (v. i.)
 To percolate; to be filtered; as, water straining through a sandy soil.

 Strain (n.)
 The act of straining, or the state of being strained.
+Specifically:

 Strain (n.)
 A violent effort; an excessive and hurtful exertion or tension, as of the muscles; as, he lifted the weight with a strain; the strain upon a ship's rigging in a gale; also, the hurt or injury resulting; a sprain.

 Strain (n.)
+(Mus.)
 A portion of music divided off by a double bar; a complete musical period or sentence; a movement, or any rounded subdivision of a movement.

 Strain (n.)
 Any sustained note or movement; a song; a distinct portion of an ode or other poem; also, the pervading note, or burden, of a song, poem, oration, book, etc.; theme; motive; manner; style; also, a course of action or conduct; as, he spoke in a noble strain; there was a strain of woe in his story; a strain of trickery appears in his career.
+"A strain of gallantry." -- Sir W. Scott.

 Strain (n.)
 Turn; tendency; inborn disposition.
 Cf. 1st Strain.